Personal-Internal-Github/Budget-Tracket-Backend/README.md

 The main point of the code is in "index.js" that located in the root folder.
 This file contain all the standard Node js application setup.

 !!PLEASE NOTE: The ".env" file is not included as it contains local database credentials.
-As for the table sql create code, it will be given seperated.
+As for the table sql create code, it will be given seperately.

 2) Routes